acornprover/acornprover.org/docs/tutorial/now-what.md

 If you read this far in the documentation, you're capable of helping out with the Acorn library.

 What could you add?
 There is a lot of "obvious mathematics" that we're missing.

+The easiest place to start would be to add theorems to the [/docs/library/real/](real number library), which is still missing some pretty basic stuff.

-Here's a list of the [top 100 theorems](https://www.cs.ru.nl/~freek/100/) along with which other theorem provers have proven what.
+For more advanced goals, here's a list of the [top 100 theorems](https://www.cs.ru.nl/~freek/100/) along with which other theorem provers have proven what.
 Anything on there would be great to add.

 Really, we are early on in the development of the library.
 If you [take a look at what we have](https://github.com/acornprover/acornlib) you will probably notice many basic things that are missing.